Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

+The AMR in crystalline magnetic metals has been observed in many FM, AFM, or ferrimagnetic crystals and films \cite{Bason2009,Li2010,Wong2014,Gong2018,Miao2021}.
+At lowest temperatures it usually reflects the MCA, provided the external magnetic field is high enough so that spins are nearly aligned with the field.
+For crystals with tetragonal symmetry the presence of 4-fold symmetry of the MCA (biaxial anisotropy) is expected due to 4-fold symmetry of the lattice, while 2-fold symmetry terms (uniaxial anisotropy) appear on decreasing $T$ due to built-in strains and other factors \cite{Kokado2015,Li2010}.
 In case of the IBS materials the in-plane AMR has been described in pnictides \cite{Chen2008,Wang2009,Chu2010}, in FeSe \cite{Yuan2016}, and in several chalcogenide systems, including FeTe$_{1-x}$Se$_{x}$, with $x$ = 0, 0.39, and 0.94 \cite{Liu2021}.
 These studies, which were limited to non-SC compositions, observed 2-fold symmetry of the AMR below some characteristic temperatures, which in some cases could be identified, for example, as AFM ordering temperature in parent FeTe, nematic transition temperature in FeSe, or spin density wave transition or/and AFM ordering in pnictides.
-The origin of the 2-fold symmetry is linked to the prevailing anisotropic magnetic correlations existing below these ordering temperatures.
-It should be underscored that the 2-fold symmetry of the MCA, detected by the AMR, called "spin nematicity" induced by the magnetic field, is a signature of the anisotropy of spin correlations.
-It may not be necessarily identical with spontaneous electronic nematicity observed in the absence of the magnetic field, although in many cases it is observed below exactly the same temperature \cite{Liu2021}.
+The origin of the 2-fold symmetry is linked to the prevailing anisotropic magnetic correlations existing at low temperatures \cite{AMRsymmetry}.

 As we are interested in properties of Ni-doped crystals in a broad range of doping, it is important to evaluate the behavior of the AMR starting from SC compositions.
 In all samples studied in this work the magnetoresistance (MR) measured in the perpendicular magnetic field in the normal state starts to acquire substantial, negative values at temperatures below about 30 K. The positive conventional MR is negligible in this $T$-range.
 In SC samples below the $T_c$ the positive component of the MR starts to appear, related to suppression of superconductivity.
 In order to separate clearly the SC and non-SC components of the MR, we have measured the AMR for two scans illustrated in the inset to Fig.\ref{AMR}: $\phi$ is the azimuthal angle for rotation around $c$-axis, with $\phi$=0 for $H \perp c \perp I$, and $\theta$ is the angle between $c$ axis and $I$ direction, with $\theta$=0 for $H \parallel c \perp I$ (we have verified that Lorentz-force effects are insignificant in $\theta$ scans).
 Since the effect of the magnetic field on the SC component of the AMR should be minimized for $H \parallel I$, i.e. $\theta$ = $\phi$ = 90 deg, we normalize the AMR to resistivity $\rho_{90}$ measured at 90 deg, $\Delta \rho /\rho_{90} = (\rho - \rho_{90} )/\rho_{90}$, where $\rho$ is the resistivity measured at any given $T$, $H$, and $\theta$ or $\phi$.